eigengrau/tts-backup/README.rst

       --outname FILENAME, -o FILENAME
                             The name for the output archive.
       --dry-run, -n         Only print which files would be backed up.
+      --ignore-missing, -i  Don’t abort the backup when files are missing.